 1.) exams which are financially burdensome to the individual clinician

 2.) exams that require significant preparation which removes clinicians from their clinical practice environment

-Should any external certification body seek to create certification standards for PAs utilizing clinical ultrasound, SPOCUS should present the certification method to its constituent organization leaders and SPOCUS members for consideration prior to any endorsement.
+Clinicians should be wary of certification bodies that claim that their certification methods increase patient safety and demonstrate a commitment to excellence in patient care, without data that demonstrates these claims.
+Should any external certification body seek to create certification standards for providers utilizing clinical ultrasound, SPOCUS should present the certification method to its constituent organization leaders and SPOCUS members for consideration prior to any endorsement.

-It is the responsibility of PAs to identify and develop minimally cumbersome CUS training, education and proficiency standards which increase patient access to ultrasound.
-Furthermore, PA professional and specialty organizations are singularly and best qualified to validate and cultivate those standards.
-Outsourcing governance of a PAs professional role or capacity to external certification bodies can be tantamount to surrendering the right to professional self-determination, and abdicating the PA's professional responsibility to act as an advocate for what is best for patients and PA clinical practice.
+It is the responsibility of clinicians utilizing clinical ultrasound to identify and develop minimally cumbersome CUS training, education and proficiency standards which increase patient access to ultrasound.
+Furthermore, clinician professional and specialty organizations are singularly and best qualified to validate and cultivate those standards.
+Outsourcing governance of a clinician's professional role or capacity to external certification bodies can be tantamount to surrendering the right to professional self-determination, and abdicating the professional responsibility to act as an advocate for what is best for patients and clinical practice.

 These guidelines are intended to outline a fair, proven, cost efficient method of attaining and demonstrating competency, with a clear pathway to credentialing at local institutions.

 The AMA House of Delegates in 1999 passed a resolution (AMA HR.
 802) recommending hospitals’ credentialing committees follow specialty specific guidelines for hospital credentialing decisions related to clinical ultrasound use.
 The AMA policy states that ultrasound, as an imaging resource, is not the exclusive intellectual property of any one medical specialty.37 As such, each specialty organization and professional society must decide how to best determine proficiency and create a pathway to credentialing.